The Andy Warhol Interview Session, 1985

 Warhol died in 1987.
 Recent discoveries of artifacts surrounding Warhol’s work on the Amiga have surfaced, and with them, impressive prices.
 In May of 2021, Christie’s, in collaboration with the Warhol Foundation, sold five NFTs—digital image files of recently discovered and previously unknown computer-generated paintings that Warhol had made on the Amiga in 1985 and left stored on a floppy diskette—for $3.38 million.
 In August 2024, Artnet and Art Now LA reported that several items compiled by a Commodore technician who was present at the Amiga World launch event and our interview session are up for sale for $26 million.
 Several other online publications have also reported on the intriguing narrative and seemingly staggering asking price.

 I find it interesting to read the news headlines, online articles, and social media posts and to follow how Warhol’s work on an Amiga computer has been told, repositioned, and resold after years of cynicism.
 The narratives have changed since 1985, when the confluence of creative expression integrated with computer technology provoked great debate.
 Today, AI is provoking similar examinations, albeit on much higher levels, yet analogously touching on relevant issues concerning artistic creativity, authorship, and ownership.
 Warhol’s ostensibly pioneering work holds originative value that embraces what, at the time, was emerging new technology; technology that is now viewed as primitive.
 Chief among his body of computer-based imagery from 1985 is his self-portrait, perhaps the first of its kind by a major, working artist.
 One print, made directly from the original digital file, remains extant.
 Prints were something that Warhol was interested in, and he discussed this importance in the interview session.
-His work is remembered not only as the illustration for a commercial magazine cover, but it arguably may also be an important document of Warhol’s creative history as well as it may overlap with computer technology history.
+This work is remembered not only as the illustration for a commercial magazine cover, but arguably it may also be an important document of Warhol’s creative history as it overlaps with computer technology history.
 Future debates may determine its place as a significant benchmark—or a small footnote—in art history.

 Glenn Suokko, August 2024

-Top: Andy Warhol and Glenn Suokko, The Factory, New York, 1985.
+Above and top: Andy Warhol and Glenn Suokko, The Factory, New York, 1985.

 Above: Andy Warhol, Self-portrait, 1985, original digital print, 18¼ x 14¾ inches.